For a PDF version, click here.

 Positions Held

-Roger F. Murray Associate Professor of Finance, Columbia University, 2008–present
+Roger F. Murray Associate Professor of Finance, Columbia University

 Graduate Studies